bingmann/parallel-string-sorting/README.md

 command line help.

 The algorithms implementation are selected using the "`-a`" switch.
 Run `-a list` for a (long) list of string sorting algorithms.
 For example `-a mkqs` will select all algorithms *containing* "mkqs".
 You can use `-a` multiple times to select different sets (multiple `-a` are logically inclusive).
+To select an algorithm name fully matching a string, use the "`-A`" switch.

 The input is selected by giving a file name or artificial random source name.
 Available random inputs are "`randomASCII`", "`random10`", "`random4`"